apache/cloudstack-primate/README.md

     npm run build

-This creates a static webpack application in `dist/`, which can then be served from any web server.
+This creates a static webpack application in `dist/`, which can then be served from any web server or CloudStack management server (jetty).

+To use CloudStack management server (jetty), you may copy the built Primate build to a new/existing webapp directory on the management server host.
+If the webapp directory is changed, please change the `webapp.dir` in the `/etc/cloudstack/management/server.properties` and restart the management server host.

-Note that the API server is accessed through the path `/client`, which needs be forwarded to an actual CloudStack instance.
+To use a separate webserver, note that the API server is accessed through the path `/client`, which needs be forwarded to an actual CloudStack instance.

-A simple way to serve Primate with nginx can be implemented with the following nginx configuration (to be put into /etc/nginx/conf.d/default.conf or similar):
+For example, a simple way to serve Primate with nginx can be implemented with the following nginx configuration (to be put into /etc/nginx/conf.d/default.conf or similar):

 ```nginx
 server {